-For more information on how the GST/HST applies to a specific benefit/allowance, go to the section about that type of benefit/allowance.
-Remember that you still have to include any other taxes (for example PST) in the value of the benefit.
+For more information on how the GST/HST applies to a specific benefit or allowance, go to the section in this guide about that type of benefit or allowance.
+Remember that you still have to include any other taxes (such as PST) in the value of the benefit.
 Calculate the GST/HST before any other taxes.

-If you are a GST/HST registrant, you may have to remit the GST/HST relating to the taxable benefits you provide to your employees.
-For more information, go to Chapter 5.
+If you are a GST/HST registrant, you may have to remit GST/HST for the taxable benefits you provide to your employees.
+For more information, see Chapter 5.